Load Healer (Automatic Load Protection)

 Enable Reactive Mode

 Once Simulation mode consistently identifies recurring overload conditions, enable Reactive mode to protect the instance during future overload events.
-For more information on reading overload logs and deciding when to enable Reactive mode, see Artifactory Overloading Troubleshooting.

-1. Set the following property.
+1. Set the following JVM system property.

 -Dartifactory.load.healer.mode=reactive